ibbles/StrictAliasing/README.md

 ### Read, write, read

-This is an example where Clang and GCC produces code that will produce different results.
+This is an example where Clang and GCC generates code that will produce different results.

 ```c++